geek-cookbook/geek-cookbook/docs/recipes/nextcloud.md

 description: We can now run Nextcloud in our Docker Swarm, with LetsEncrypt SSL termination handled by Traefik
 ---

-# NextCloud
+# NextCloud Docker Compose / Swarm Install

-[NextCloud Hub](https://nextcloud.com/) as grown from a humble [fork of OwnCloud](https://owncloud.com/owncloud-vs-nextcloud/) in [2016](https://www.zdnet.com/article/owncloud-founder-forks-popular-open-source-cloud/), to an industry-leading, on-premises content collaboration platform.
+[NextCloud](https://nextcloud.com/) (*now called "[Nextcloud Hub II](https://nextcloud.com/blog/nextcloud-hub-2-brings-major-overhaul-introducing-nextcloud-office-p2p-backup-and-more/)"*) has as grown from a humble [fork of OwnCloud](https://owncloud.com/owncloud-vs-nextcloud/) in [2016](https://www.zdnet.com/article/owncloud-founder-forks-popular-open-source-cloud/), to an industry-leading, on-premises content collaboration platform.
+NextCloud still does the traditional file-collaboration, but is now beefed-up with an [app store](https://apps.nextcloud.com/featured) supporting more than 100 apps, including [text and video chats](https://apps.nextcloud.com/apps/spreed), [calendaring](https://apps.nextcloud.com/apps/calendar), a [mail client](https://apps.nextcloud.com/apps/mail), and even an [office editing suite](https://apps.nextcloud.com/apps/richdocuments).

+It also now supports a sweet, customizable dashboard:

 ![NextCloud Screenshot](/images/nextcloud.png){ loading=lazy }

-This recipe is based on the official NextCloud docker image, and includes seprate containers ofor the database (_MariaDB_), Redis (_for transactional locking_), automated database backup, (_you *do* backup the stuff you care about, right?_) and a separate cron container for running NextCloud's 15-min crons.
+This recipe uses the official NextCloud docker hub image, and includes separate docker containers for the database (*MariaDB*), Redis (*for transactional locking*), automated database backup, (*you backup the stuff you care about, right?*) and a separate cron container for running NextCloud's 15-min background tasks.

 --8<-- "recipe-standard-ingredients.md"